trance128/portfolio/README.md

 # portfolio
-OLD REACT NATIVE PORTFOLIO
+DJANGO / REACT / REACT NATIVE PORTFOLIO
 ------------------------------------------------

-I'm using this downtime to learn Flutter.
-This portfolio instead has older code in React Native.
+I'm using this downtime to learn Flutter, clean architecture and tdd.
+This portfolio instead has code in Django, React and React Native.
 I'll refactor most of this into Flutter at a later date.

 ------------------------------------------------